Ek Mini Katha: Release

 The film was earlier scheduled for theatrical release on 30 April 2021.
 Later, due to COVID-19 pandemic, the film was released on Amazon Prime Video on 27 May 2021.

 Reception

 Sangeetha Devi Dundoo of The Hindu gave a mixed response for the film with exception of lead actor's acting.
 The Indian Express critic Manoj Kumar R called it a half-baked comedy on matters of size.
-Koimoi's Shubham Kulkarni wrote that "It is a fresh subject that no one has yet touched.
-An earnest actor making sure he doesn’t let down people who have hope in him.
-But what fails him is the dip in the screenplay and the preachiness of it all."

 Ramya Palisetty of India Today wrote that Ek Mini Katha begins by offering us something new but fails to deliver in the end.
 Baradwaj Rangan felt that the film needs much sharper writing and wrote "apart from the climax, the film is neither limp nor hard-hitting."